oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

      - **Use Wallet File**: Check this box
      - Wallet File Location: Set to the same path you used in the TNS Admin Location field above
      - **Role**: Default
-     - **User name**: Enter ADMIN which is the user created by default during the creation of Autonomous Database.
+     - **User name**: Enter ADMIN, which is the user created by default during the creation of Autonomous Database.
 (If you created another Autonomous Database user, you can use that user instead.)
      - **Password**: Enter user's password.
 If ADMIN user is used, enter the password that was provided during the Create Autonomous Database step while provisioning Autonomous Database.
      - **Save password**: Check this box if desired.

-3. Right-click on the connection node, and from the menu, choose **Open New SQL File**
+3. Right-click on the connection node, and from the menu, choose **Open New SQL File**.

       ![new-sql](images/new-sql.png "new-sql")